HULKs/rust-getting-started/slides/slides.typ

   + Add an ```rust if``` statement to print whether the color is red or not ]

-// TODO: I think it is better to have more things on the slides in less slides to have more context
 #slide(title: "Mutability")[
   #set text(size: 21pt)
   ```rust